Melzar/onion-architecture-boilerplate/README.md

 #### Tests parallelization

-Every test runs on it's separate database and we can spawn multiple tests at the same time, and run in transaction specific test cases, thanks to which we don't have to clear db after running every test
+Every test runs on it's separate database and we can spawn multiple tests at the same time, and run in transaction specific test cases, thanks to which we don't have to clear db after running every test.

 #### Mutational testing